Kihumba/private-/Phase-C/Curriculum/07 - Decision Making/README.md

 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Written proposal recommending a course of action for my team that describes research, data, and the pros and cons of various alternatives compared to team and organizational priorities.
+1. Written proposal recommending a course of action that describes research, data, and the pros and cons of various alternatives compared to team and organizational priorities.
 2. Log of the decisions I have made, including the flaws and positive behaviors demonstrated in reaching those decisions.

 ## Objectives